gcapes/instructor-training-slides/08-motivation.md

 :::

+# Exercise
+## Strategies for motivating learners
+- Discuss ideas from the list in the shared document, and describe how they can be applied in our workshops

+# Exercise
+## Brainstorm motivational strategies
+- Think back to a computational (or other) course you took in the past, and identify one thing the instructor did that motivated you.
+- Pair up with your neighbour and discuss what motivated you.
+- Share the motivational story in the shared document.

+This exercise should take about 5 minutes.

 # Demotivation
 - Motivation can go both ways - don't crush their enthusiasm!
 - No-one intends to demotivate, but it's easy to do accidentally.